How to fix Windows update error 0x80248007

 Option 3 – Start/Restart Windows Update service

-If Starting/Re-starting Windows Installer service did not fix this issue for you.
-Then you can stop Windows update service, delete temporary update files and try again.
+If Starting/Restarting the Windows Installer service did not fix this issue for you, you can stop the Windows update service, delete temporary files, and try again.

 Stop Windows update service:

 • Type services.msc and enter.
-This will open Services management console.
+This will open the Services management console.

-• Find Background Intelligent Transfer Service, right-click on it and click on Stop to stop this service as well.
+• Find Background Intelligent Transfer Service, right-click on it, and click on Stop to stop this service.

-If you prefer command line to stop Windows update service, you can open Command prompt as administrator and type below two commands:
+If you prefer the command line to stop the Windows update service, you can open a Command prompt as administrator and type two commands below:

 net stop wuauserv